Jared Groce

-Early life
+Early life and family

 Groce's great-grandfather, Samuel Groce, arrived in West Point, Virginia, from Basingstoke, England in 1722 at the age of 20.
 He settled in Kenbridge, Virginia in 1727 and farmed tobacco with slaves, and married Elsa Murray, an Ulster Scots woman from Carrickfergus.
 In the 1750s, Groce's grandfather moved to Halifax County, Virginia.

+An article in the Southwestern Historical Quarterly states that Jared Groce's father and uncle emigrated from England c.
+1772.
+During the American Revolutionary War, Groce's father enlisted in George Washington's army, while his uncle supported the British; such was the uncle's anger that the two men never saw each other ever again, and the father changed the spelling of his surname from Gross to Groce.

-In 1802, at the age of 20, Groce left the family home to invest in land in South Carolina.
+In 1802, at the age of 20, Jared Groce left the family home to invest in land in South Carolina.
 On August 29, 1804, he married Mary Ann Waller, a member of the prominent Waller family.
 Shortly after, he purchased a plantation in Lincoln County, Georgia.
 Already a slaveowner, he had to purchase many more to work his plantation.
 The couple had three sons and one daughter: Leonard Waller, Edwin (who drowned while he was young), Sarah Ann, and Jared Ellison Jr. His wife died on either November 7, 1813, while visiting her relatives, or in 1814.
 He married her oldest sister Ann Weller in 1814 and had two more children.
 Groce established Fort Groce in Alabama.
 Ann died in 1818.

 At the end of 1821, Groce heard about Steven F. Austin plans to establish a colony in Texas.
 He packed up 50 wagons and 90 slaves and reached the Brazos River in January 1822 with his family.